zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-create-retail-pipeline/ggsa-create-retail-pipeline.md

 In this stage we would like to map a customer’s zip code to an actual latitude and longitude.

-1. Right mouse click on the GetCustomerDetails in the stream and Add a Stage (a query stage) and name it *GetLatLongFromZipCode*.
+1. Right click on the GetCustomerDetails in the stream and Add a Stage (a query stage) and name it *GetLatLongFromZipCode*.
 2. In the top right hand pane you should see the new stage and the type of stream you are using.
 3. Click on Add a Source and select a source from the drop down.